-The functions that are currently available are outlined below.
-For further details, reference should be made to the Javadoc documentation and demo programs .
+Some of the functions that are currently available are outlined below.
+For further details, reference should be made to the list of functions in the User Reference manual: Chapter 2.

-3.10.1.
+3.8.1.
 Basic functions

 Basic functions applicable to scalars or arrays, and returning scalars or arrays of the same size: